 Actor Allusion: As everyone says how they didn't find out anything, Fluttershy walks up to the group, only for it to turn out to be Pinkie in a Fluttershy suit.note Andrea Libman voices both characters.

-And I Must Scream: King Sombra was apparently 'turned to shadow' and banished to the ice of the arctic north.
+King Sombra was 'turned to shadow' and banished to the ice of the arctic north.
 Whether that entails this is unclear as of yet.

 Pinkie's friends quickly learn she does not play the flugelhorn well.
 Later, Rainbow Dash outright ignores Pinkie's desire for a flugelhorn when handing them out at the crystal fair.

-Burning with Anger: When Spike (after donning protective gear) tells a tense Twilight she's overreacting, we cut to a shot of Ponyville, where a charred version of the Golden Oaks Library momentarily launches into the air before falling back down.
+Burning with Anger: When Spike (after donning protective gear) tells a tense Twilight she's overreacting, we cut to a shot of Ponyville, where a charred version of Golden Oak Library momentarily launches into the air before falling back down.

 In "A Canterlot Wedding", Shining Armor had to keep up a massive shield over Canterlot with Cadance supporting him.
 Here, it's reversed.
 Princess Cadance is the one who has to power the shield to protect the Crystal Empire with Shining Armor supporting her.

 The Dark Times: King Sombra ruled the Crystal Empire with an iron hoof, relegating its populace into slavery.
 Even after being freed, the once cheerful Crystal Ponies are still miserable and shudder in fear at the memory of Sombra's rule.